mgorys/ReadingList/README.md

 # ReadingList

-ReadingList is an application, on which you can make your list of books, you want to store.
+ReadingList is an application, on which you can make your list of books.
+Every book shows its title, if its read and book cover, taken from web.
-That list can be reorganized by changing its place in line or mark if it has been read.
+Images can be changed by uploading new path from web.
+You can create your line of books with its own priority place.
+That line can be reorganized by simple button functions.
+In addition, you can mark book as read.

 ## Installation